AadamAbrahams/OmlaxTCP/README.rst

 To make use of any of the functions contained in motionSensor.py_, a Parallax 555-28027 PIR motion sensor is required and may be connected to a GPIO pin of choice.
 However, it would be possible to use any PIR motion sensor that has a single output pin, and that outputs 1 when triggered and 0 while untriggered.

 To make use of any of the functions contained in tempSensor.py_, a Omron D6T-1A-02 temperature sensor is required and must be connected to the relevant I2C specific pins to allow for complete communication.
-The python packages pigpio, smbus2 and crcmod.predefined are essential and needed to be installed as follows:
+The python packages pigpio, smbus2 and crcmod are essential and needed to be installed as follows:

 pigpio::